Acquired Zenium acquires new Frankfurt land to expand data centre presence

 Zenium has today announced its intentions to further expand its presence in Europe with the purchase of 6.8 acres of freehold land from DATA-Center Frankfurt West GmbH.

-The greenfield site on Willhelm Fay Strasse is abreast of Zenium’s two existing data centres in Sossenheim, Frankfurt and offers a total build area of 25,400 sqm GEA.
-It will be the location for Zenium’s third data centre in this region, known as Frankfurt Three.
+The greenfield site on Willhelm Fay Strasse is abreast of Zenium's two existing data centers in Sossenheim, Frankfurt and offers a total build area of 25,400 sqm GEA.
+It will be the location for Zenium's third data center in this region, known as Frankfurt Three.
 Construction is expected to start in the fourth quarter of 2018.

-The entire Zenium data centre portfolio – with the proposed Frankfurt Three campus scheme – covers 118,110 square metres (385,700 square feet) of technical space within three data centres in Frankfurt and two in London.
+The entire Zenium data center portfolio – with the proposed Frankfurt Three campus scheme – covers 118,110 square metres (385,700 square feet) of technical space within three data centers in Frankfurt and two in London.